relevance/how_we_work/_includes/agile_manifesto.md

 valuing "customer collaboration over contract negotiation", can seem self-serving when it's a vendor saying the words.
 But of course, as many customers have learned, contracts can be exploited by _both_ sides, as both shields and weapons.
-(We've heard other developers say "They're going to hate it, but we're giving them exactly what the contract specifies.")
+(We've heard other developers say, "They're going to hate it, but we're giving them exactly what the contract specifies.")

 Contracts are important and useful, and time spent negotiating them can be well spent.
 But when that gets in the way of effective collaboration, it's a bad trade.